 “From whom” is Jesus Christ the head (v.
 19a).
 He is the body’s source of life and growth.

 The “body” is the church.
-When the church is on earth it is called the “body” of Christ.
-When the Christ comes to rapture the church, it is called the “bride” of Christ.
+When the church is on earth, it is called the “body” of Christ.
+When Christ comes to rapture the church, it is called the “bride” of Christ.
 The church is not a bride now.

 The church as a “body” is the universal church.
 This church is any believer anywhere on earth.

 This is the word from which we get our word “chorus.”
-In the ancient Greek world a wealthy benefactor supplied all the money needed for the expensive chorus to function.
+In the ancient Greek world, a wealthy benefactor supplied all the money needed for the expensive chorus to function.
 He gave everything needed.
-He defrayed expenses for training, costuming and staging.
-Great dramatists like Euripidies and Sophocles presented plays at the great festivals.
+He defrayed expenses for training, costuming, and staging.
+Great dramatists like Euripides and Sophocles presented plays at the great festivals.
 The play would often train for a year before it opened.
-Usually they performed a play in memory of the gods.
-It is like someone generosity supplying all the up front money for a Broadway play.
+Usually, they performed a play in memory of the gods.
+It is like someone generosity supplying all the upfront money for a Broadway play.
 It is a word of grace.